drivet/website/content/posts/2020/typescript-enums.md

 It also cuts right to the core of why I dislike TypeScript enums.

-## TypeScript's Enum Problem

-The fundamental design strategy behind TypeScript is to re-use to JavaScript concepts wherever possible.
-Constructs like imports, classes, Arrays, Maps, Sets will all be perfectly familar to anyone who has used ES6 - because they are the exact same constructs.

-That being said, one construct that might *not* be familiar to JavaScript developers are [TypeScript enums][4], for the simple reason that they don't exist in any version of JavaScript.
+## Enums in TypeScript

 TypeScript enums are similar in concept to enums from other languages, but if all you've ever used is JavaScript, the idea might be foreign.
-They provide a convenient, type-safe way to describe a variable who's value can only be taken from a constrained list of related values - think of a variable to hold the day of the week, or the month of the year.
+They provide a convenient, type-safe way to describe a variable who's value can only be taken from a constrained list - think of a variable to represent the day of the week, or the month of the year.

 You define an enum in TypeScript like this: